geoff604/chess-club-central/README.md

 Date: May 23, 2008
 Author: Geoff Peters
 Changes:
--Just a couple of minor updates.
+- Just a couple of minor updates.
--Now works with PHP 4.1.0 and above.
+- Now works with PHP 4.1.0 and above.
--Removed requirement on php_setglobals, now can be run without setglobals.
+- Removed requirement on php_setglobals, now can be run without setglobals.
--Fixed rounding error in $change calculation.
+- Fixed rounding error in $change calculation.

 0.1.1 - First alpha release.
 Date: March 10, 2005